Internectio/Locuscraft/README.md

 # What is Locuscraft?
-Locuscraft is a means for all internet users in the world to sort, rate, and review all pages of the internet itself.
-It is also a means for individual users to personalize their internet experience, based on their own goals and interests, through a sort of central, customized, user internet profile.
+Locuscraft is a means for all internet users in the world to sort, rate, and review websites and information on the internet.
+It is also a means for individual users to personalize their internet experience, based on their own goals and interests, through a central, customized, user internet profile.
 Think Wikipedia meets Facebook meets Reddit.
-The best part of all, is this should be, and will be free for everyone in the world.
+The best part of all is this will be free for everyone in the world.

 Locuscraft's motto is "Learn.
 Built.
 Share."
 Why?
-Because this is this proper direction information and creation should take.
+Because this should be the order of creation.
 Locuscraft hopes to encompass all of these as a means to revolutionize the internet.

-Currently I am creating Locuscraft using Django v1.9.
+Currently I am creating Locuscraft using Django 1.9.
 I have already reserved the domain space locuscraft.com, .net, and .org.
 I am hosting the website with an Arvixe shared server, which also includes cPanel and unlimited mySQL databases.
 Once we get a decent user base and acquire dontations or funding, I will to upgrade the server to a dedicated server so we can handle a higher load of traffic.

 # Site Planning Questionnaire